 Coding Procedures

-Proper coding is crucial for getting insurance claims paid in full.
+Proper coding is crucial for getting insurance claims paid in full, an integral part of effective Revenue Cycle Management.
 For emergency dental procedures like root canals and extractions, providers must use codes that accurately reflect the services performed.
 Some essential coding tips include:

 Properly coding emergency dental procedures shows the complexity and justification for the treatment.
 This helps demonstrate medical necessity to insurers and avoid claim denials or down-coding.